prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "Now that'll learn you.
 Better look out who you're fooling with next time."
 The new boy went off brushing the dust from his clothes, sobbing, snuffling, and occasionally looking back and shaking his head and threatening what he would do to Tom the "next time he caught him out."
-%Tom said "yes,of course,of course!"laughing at him and went home proud of his victory.
+% Tom said "yes,of course,of course!"laughing at him and went home proud of his victory.
-% And as soon as he turned his back,the boy grabbed the stone and threw it.
+% And as soon as he turned his back, the boy grabbed the stone and threw it.
  And hit him between the shoulders.
  He then turned tail and ran like an antelope.
 Tom chased the traitor home, and thus found out where he lived.